 The current is fully representative of both what happens at the discharge site and the inrush current through the components when the discharge occurs.

 However the direction of the static current through the diodes can be reversed compared with the real case depending where it happens.
-So if component destruction occurs during this test this may not have happened in a realistic way.
+So if component destruction occurs during this test this does not necessarily happen in a realistic way.
 In any case this simulation cannot be considered as an electrical susceptibility test which is done during a dedicated EMC test in air.

 Measurement of conductivity and resistivity